 Carriacou Grenada Travel Guide

-The island's landscape and surrounding waters present ample opportunities for outdoor exploration.
+The island's landscape and surrounding waters present ample opportunities for open-air discovery.

-Easy, picturesque strolls are possible athe longest beaches and coastal paths, for example, the route from Hillsborough to Paradise Beach.
+Easy, picturesque strolls are possible athe longest beaches and coastal paths, for instance, the route from Hillsborough to Paradise Beach.
 These foster gentle exercise and beautiful ocean views.

 This has a simple, flat walk through the mangrove ecosystem, creating opportunities for bird watching and observing this important natural habitat.

 Carriacou has no official campsites.
-Camping on beaches or private land generally is not permitted without explicit permission from landowners.
+Camping on beaches or private land generally is not permitted without getting permission first from landowners.

 Carriacou fosters genuine opportunities to engage with its unique culture and traditions.